-Emergency services from non-network providers will be covered benefits.
+Emergency services from non-network providers will be covered at the Tier 1 - Preferred benefit level.
 To be eligible for coverage from non-network providers, services must be due to an emergency, as defined in Definitions.

 You must notify Medica of emergency inpatient services as soon as reasonably possible after receiving inpatient services.
 Call Customer Service at the number on the back of your Medica ID card.